joshbalfour/final-year-project/Docs/environment.md

-# Enviroment
+# Environment
-This document says about the repo structure and enviroment.
+This document says about the repo structure and environment.

 ## Config
-We used docker.
+We use docker.
 Start by: `docker run`